patrickstowell/PHY303-Lectures/_sources/phy303-unit8-compoundreactions.md

 ![Alt text](image-62.png)

-As can be seen from the form of the Breit-Wigner, the height of the resonance peak is proportional to \(2J + 1\), and can therefore be used to deduce the spin of the excited state.
+As can be seen from the form of the Breit-Wigner, the height of the resonance peak is proportional to $2J + 1$, and can therefore be used to deduce the spin of the excited state.

 #### Summary: direct and compound-nucleus reactions
 To summarise:

-1. Direct reactions are fast (\(~10^{-22} s\)) reactions in which the projectile interacts with a small number of nucleons near the surface of the target nucleus.
-They are characterised by a forward peaked angular distribution of the ejectile(s) and are more likely with high-energy projectiles (\(>10 MeV\) or so).
+1. Direct reactions are fast ($~10^{-22} s$) reactions in which the projectile interacts with a small number of nucleons near the surface of the target nucleus.
+They are characterised by a forward peaked angular distribution of the ejectile(s) and are more likely with high-energy projectiles ($>10 MeV$ or so).
 The important observables in direct reactions are the ejectile angular distribution (for optical model calculations) and energy spectrum at fixed angle (to map excited states of the daughter nucleus).
-2. Compound-nucleus reactions are slower (\(~10^{-18} - 10^{-16} s\)) reactions in which the projectile merges with the target nucleus.
+2. Compound-nucleus reactions are slower ($~10^{-18} - 10^{-16} s$) reactions in which the projectile merges with the target nucleus.
 They are characterised by a fairly isotropic ejectile angular distribution and are more likely with low-energy projectiles.
 The decay mode of the compound nucleus is expected to be independent of the way it was formed.
 The important observable for compound-nucleus reactions is the cross section as a function of projectile energy, which should exhibit narrow resonances corresponding to excited states of the compound nucleus.

 3. Photonuclear reactions
 The nuclear reactions considered above all assume nuclear projectiles (typically small objects such as protons, neutrons, deuterons and alpha particles, but heavier ions are also used).
 It is, however, also possible to use photons as probes of nuclear structure.